knaveightt/fl-studio-linux-setup/README.md

 Some things I did with Flatseal:
 - Adding Filesystem entry `xdg-music` to be able to work more easily with content between different bottled versions of FL Studio.
 - Adding Filesystem entry `xdg-data/applications` so that I can "Add Desktop Entry" for FL Studio in GNOME.
+- Updating the `.desktop` entry to include `MimeType=x-scheme-handler/flstudio` will allow authenticating from a browser (that supports xdg-open).
+I have not been able to do this with Firefox in Flatpak, but Chromium in flatpak works.

 ## Other
 I hope this guide is helpful and can be expanded to assist folks in running FL Studio in linux based operating systems.